e18e/e18e/docs/blog/the-year-ahead-2026.md

 - [obug](https://www.npmjs.com/package/obug) reached 6.7M weekly downloads
 - [modern-tar](https://www.npmjs.com/package/modern-tar) reached 309K weekly downloads

-## Sponsored by Google :rocket:
+## Sponsored by Google Chrome :rocket:

-TODO - maybe a chrome logo or something here? or combined e18e/chrome logo?

-TODO - do we want to make it clear that this is a Chrome thing, not Google-wide?

-A huge milestone today, Google have officially sponsored us as part of their Chrome Performance fund! :tada:
+A huge milestone this week, the Google Chrome team have officially sponsored us as part of their Chrome Performance fund! :tada:

-The Chrome team have been hard at work on improving adoption of modern web features, and providing tooling to help developers improve performance of their web apps.

-The [web-features](https://github.com/web-platform-dx/web-features) project is a great example of this, providing a data set which documents the current support of features across browsers, in relation to [baseline](https://web.dev/baseline).
-This data will allow tools to make smarter suggestions based on what features are safe to use today, and will certainly be useful in many of the e18e projects.

-In collaboration with the Chrome team, we will be working on integrating data like this into our existing tools and [module-replacements](https://github.com/es-tooling/module-replacements-codemods/) data set.
+The e18e community and the Chrome team share a lot of the same goals - improving web performance and modernizing the code we ship to users on the web.
+So it is great to have their support and be able to collaborate more closely.

+They have been very active as part of the [WebDX community group](https://www.w3.org/community/webdx/), a w3c group which aims to improve developer experience on the web.
+Two notable projects from this group will be fundamental for much of the tooling we're building in e18e - [baseline](https://web.dev/baseline), and the [web-features](https://github.com/web-platform-dx/web-features) project.

+As part of the next major version of the [module-replacements](https://github.com/es-tooling/module-replacements) data set, we will be integrating both baseline and web-features.
+These will allow us to make much smarter suggestions based on the target environments of a project, as well as being able to suggest syntax and API replacements based on feature support.

+This support is very much appreciated and will go a long way to helping us improve performance across the entire ecosystem :pray:

 ## Project Leads